 In August 2015, the platform launched with eight lectures and workshops for 415 people.
 Many of them were attended by several classes at the same time.
 In 2016, the platform facilitated 46 classes for more than 3,000 participants.
 By October 2017, the site brought knowledge to 5,000 public school students.
 With requests from 427 schools in 213 cities and 517 registered volunteers, the platform has involved people from 23 states.

-The project only goes to school if someone from the institution asks for it.
+The project only goes to a school if someone from the institution asks for it.
 That is one of the main distinctions between this initiative and others, says the social scientist Daniel Cara, coordinator of the National Campaign for the Right to Education.
 “I think it’s important that society participates, and it’s fundamental that it’s not a top-down action,” he explains.
 “A lot of volunteer initiatives take to the classroom subjects that students do not want, which causes their projects to be rejected.”

 The schools’ resistance was a challenge at the beginning of the project.
 Schools directors and coordinators thought that the extra classes could overload the school curriculum.
 Now that Quero na Escola is better known, this obstacle barely exists.